kunjcr2/Jarvisv2.0/README.md

 # Jarvis v2.0

-A voice-controlled AI assistant that can perform various tasks through natural language commands.
+> Voice activated assistant using AI Agent and tools to do various tasks

 ## Overview